-- 89.33% have an income less than 30,000 a year - 43.68% did not complete high school - 29.27% are obese - 54.55% have 4 or more chronic conditions - 34.44% have impairments in 3 or more activities of daily living - 6.98% have impairments in 3 instrumental activities of daily living (IADL) - 54.35% consider their health fair or poor - 31.11% accomplish less due to physical difficulties all or most of the time - 28.89% indicates pain interferes with normal activity very much or a good bit of time

-- 20% feel downhearted and blue most or a good bit of the time

-- 10.07% have a hearing issue

-- 10.59% smoke
+- 89.33% have an income less than 30,000 a year - 43.68% did not complete high school - 29.27% are obese - 54.55% have 4 or more chronic conditions - 34.44% have impairments in 3 or more activities of daily living - 6.98% have impairments in 3 instrumental activities of daily living (IADL) - 54.35% consider their health fair or poor - 31.11% accomplish less due to physical difficulties all or most of the time - 28.89% indicates pain interferes with normal activity very much or a good bit of time - 20% feel downhearted and blue most or a good bit of the time - 10.07% have a hearing issue - 10.59% smoke

 When we compare this information to our responses from all Medicare members completing the HOS survey, we see a higher volume with less education, obese remains high and a higher volume of chronic conditions are identified.
-There are also higher volumes of situations we would consider being functional.
+When we compare the information from HOS surveys in the markets as compared with all respondents (from both our delegate and Anthem) we see that more members have limitations in measures that would be aligned with functional issues such as activities of daily living, IADLs, accomplishing less due to limitations, and pain.